auth0/docs/articles/quickstart/backend/java-spring-security5/01-authorization.md

 ::: note
 By default, Spring Security will create a `GrantedAuthority` for each scope in the `scope` claim of the JWT.
 This is what enables using the `hasAuthority("SCOPE_read:messages")` method to restrict access to a valid JWT that contains the `read:messages` scope.

-If your use case requires using a different claim to make authorization decisions, see the [Spring Security Reference Documentation](https://docs.spring.io/spring-security/site/docs/current/reference/htmlsingle/#oauth2resourceserver-authorization-extraction) for detailed instructions.
+If your use case requires different claims to make authorization decisions, see the [Spring Security Reference Documentation](https://docs.spring.io/spring-security/site/docs/current/reference/htmlsingle/#oauth2resourceserver-authorization-extraction) for detailed instructions.
 :::

 ### Create the API Controller